Tomatosoupcodes/Extended-Soundtrack/README.txt

-Minecraft Extended Soundtrack © 2021 Ryan Mann
+Minecraft Extended Soundtrack Â© 2021 Ryan Mann

 This text document lays out the description, installation, and other specifics of the Minecraft Extended Soundtrack mod.